torvalds/linux/Documentation/trace/histogram.rst

   For some error conditions encountered when invoking a hist trigger command, extended error information is available via the tracing/error_log file.
-See Error Conditions in :file:`Documentation/trace/ftrace.rst` for details.
+See "Error conditions" section in Documentation/trace/ftrace.rst for details.

 2.3. 'hist' trigger examples
 ----------------------------